EnesBilen80/Sahibinden/README.md

 # HOUSE PRICE PREDICTION

 Program extracts home data from sahibinden.com and uses this data in machine learning to make an optimum price estimation.
+Once the program has finished the data scraping process or if you manually close the browser, the scraped data will be saved.
+To view the data, close the application interface and go to the 'datasets' folder.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.